Russian central bank slashes key rate, sees room to cut further | Business

 Russia's central bank slashed its key interest rate to 11% on Thursday and said it saw room for more cuts this year, as inflation slows from more than 20-year highs and the economy heads towards a contraction.

+"But this, of course, absolutely does not mean that we can breathe easily."
+The rouble's performance has "given policymakers room to reverse emergency measures introduced since February", Capital Economics analysts said in a note.

-"We suspect that the CBR won't continue this pace of easing...
+"We suspect that the CBR won't continue this pace of easing ...
 A further easing of capital controls and additional rate cuts seem likely," they said.
-The rouble slumped on the day, extending intraday losses as Nabiullina spoke, sliding to 63.41 against the dollar, down 6.9% on the day.
+The rouble extended intraday losses as Nabiullina spoke, sliding to 63.41 against the dollar, down 6.9% on the day .

-Inflation, which slowed to 17.51% as of May 20 from 17.69% a week earlier amid a decline in consumer activity, is hovering near its highest since early 2002.
-High inflation dents living standards and has been one of the key concerns among Russians for years.
+"I would have liked to have (the rate) at 6-8% today," he said.
+INFLATION FORECAST

+Nabiullina said the bank would adjust its 2022 inflation forecast, which previously stood at 18-23%, adding that inflation would slow to 5-7% in 2023 before reaching its 4% target in 2024.
+Inflation is hovering near its highest since early 2002, although May 20's reading of 17.51% marked a decline from 17.69% a week earlier, reflecting a fall in consumer activity.

-On Wednesday, President Vladimir Putin ordereda 10% rise in pensions and the minimum wage to cushion Russians from inflation.
-He denied the country's economic problems were all linked to what he calls its "special military operation" in Ukraine, which has prompted the West to impose unprecedented sanctions against Russian banks, companies, business leaders, and figures close to the Kremlin.
+He denied the country's economic problems were all linked to what Moscow calls its "special military operation" in Ukraine, which has prompted the West to impose unprecedented sanctions against Russian banks, companies, business leaders, and figures close to the Kremlin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)